kaneshirokelli/frontend-interview-prompt/README.md

 ## Questions To Answer:
 This is your chance to talk about the prompt!
 Please provide these answers on your README.
 - Please share your screen resolution, OS, browser version (best if you're using latest) you used to test in so we can look at it in:
+Screen Resolution: 1400x900
+OS: OS X 10.11
+Browser: Chrome Version 75.0
 - What part of the design did you get stuck on?
 What took the most time?
 Similarly, what was the easiest part?
+The hamburger navigation took me the longest.
+The easiest part was laying out the dashboard.
 - What part of the design didn't make sense?
 Did you change anything?
+The gray box next to the hamburger nav.
+I believe it was suppose to be another search box for mobile.
+But I changed it to be the same design as desktop.
 - If you had more time, what would you have liked to implement?
+The graphs and have them swap out data, when you toggle the buttons.
 - What did you have to research or lookup while working on this?
+Hamburger nav pushing content over.